How to Map Unmarked Graves in Cemeteries

 Have the Graves in Your Cemetery Located by a Nationally Recognized Expert

 Some cemeteries are hundreds of years old and unmarked graves can be common.
 Misplaced or poorly positioned headstones or markers can further complicate matters.
 Records are often vague, lost, or incomplete and there may be questions about the precise extent of a cemetery.
 There is often no surface expression of the burial location.
-Due to the sensitivity of these sites, the challenge is to explore the subsurface without disturbing the soil.
+Due to the sensitivity of these sites, the challenge is to explore the subsurface without disturbing the soil and burials.

-Ground Penetrating Radar (GPR) cemetery surveys are non-intrusive and ideal for locating cemeteries and unmarked graves.
+Ground Penetrating Radar (GPR) cemetery surveys are non-intrusive and ideal for locating cemeteries and for unmarked grave detection.
 GeoModel uses GPR to detect a number of features that help identify a grave, including:

 - The coffin or casket (wood, metal, lead lined, etc) or vault

 - Disturbed ground structure and excavation features

 - Movement or voids caused by collapse of the coffin or casket

-Recent internments (1 to 50 years old) generally produce very distinct grave anomalies in the GPR profile and are most easily detected.
+Recent interments (1 to 50 years old) generally produce very distinct grave anomalies in the GPR profile and are most easily detected.
 Older graves (50 to 200 years old or more) produce less distinct or minimal anomalies and are more difficult to detect.
 Remains of burials are easier to locate in sandy soils that do not contain tree roots or stones.
 In cases where a vault or casket does not exist, or where the casket has completely deteriorated, GeoModel, Inc. can examine the GPR data for disturbed soil, grave trenches, or other indications of the burial.

-The position of detected graves can be marked on the ground or GeoModel, Inc. can provide cemetery mapping by plotting the locations of graves on aerial photos or CAD drawings providing the client with clear, easy to understand results.
+The position of detected graves can be marked on the ground or GeoModel, Inc. can provide cemetery mapping by plotting the locations of graves on aerial photos or mapping the graves on CAD drawings providing the client with clear, easy to understand results.
+Some cemetery associations prefer a cemetery map that has the occupied and vacant grave plots (spaces) mapped on their existing cemetery grave map, as shown below.

 GeoModel, Inc. News Articles Pertaining to Grave Locating and Cemetery Mapping